chaijs/chaijs.github.io/plugins/_harrysarson_chai_iterator.md

 ## Overview

-**chai-iterator** extends the [Chai][chai] assertion library with methods for testing [iterable][iterable] objects.
+**Chai Iterator** extends the [Chai][chai] assertion library with methods for testing [iterable][iterable] objects.
 Introduced in the [ES2015 specification][ecma-iterable], iterable objects have an [`@@iterator`][iterator-method] method, which allows us to iterate over them with a [`for...of`][for-of] loop.
-A number of [built-in][built-in-iterable] types are iterable by default, while [custom iterable objects][custom-iterable] may also be defined. chai-iterator makes it easy to test all such objects.
+A number of [built-in][built-in-iterable] types are iterable by default, while [custom iterable objects][custom-iterable] may also be defined.
+Chai Iterator makes it easy to test all such objects.

-#### You may not need chai-iterator

-In many cases the [array spread operator][array-spread] is the best way to test iterables. chai-iterator is however very usefull for testing part of a very long (or infinite) iterable.

 #### Basic usage